Skip to main content

 • How to apply or use it: Contact the local CMA, then choose an agency from Colorado’s official IHSS provider list.
 Colorado warns that providers not on that list are not eligible to deliver IHSS.

 • What to gather or know first: Your county matters.
-The IHSS provider list shows which agencies serve which counties, and the state’s list was updated January 29, 2026.
+The provider list shows which agencies serve which counties, and families should check the list before choosing IHSS.

 The EBD waiver for older adults